renliangfeng/sail4j-iiq-idn/README.md

 - Update the ***war*** target of **build.xml** file to add the following line at the beginning:

-  This is line is to remove java classes (which are used to generate Rule XMLs) from the IdentityIQ application.
+  This line is to remove java classes (which are used to generate Rule XMLs) from the IdentityIQ application.
 It is recommended to use the special package name (such as sail4j in this example) for these types of Jave classes to make it easy to delete them.

 		<!-- exclude the java classes used by Sail4j to generate Ruels -->
     	<delete dir="${build.iiqBinaryExtract}/WEB-INF/classes/sail4j"/>